rxwei/swift-evolution/proposals/0000-differentiable-programming.md

 The synthesized `move(along:)` method calls `move(along:)` for each pair of a differentiable variable and its corresponding property in `TangentVector`.

-The synthesized `zeroTangentVectorInitializer` property returns a closure that captures and calls each stored property's `zeroTangentVectorInitializer` closure.
-When memberwise derivation is not possible (e.g. for custom user-defined `TangentVector` types), `zeroTangentVectorInitializer` is synthesized as a `{ TangentVector.zero }` closure.

 ```swift
 struct Foo<T: Differentiable, U: Differentiable>: Differentiable {